KSAH-42/RabbitOM/README.md

 ➡️ The current implementation used the .net Framework 4.8 and not .net core

-➡️ The rtp layer is actually in progress, but not finished
+➡️ The classes used for RTP layer was already implemented in a another project.
+Here a new implementation is actually in progress.

-➡️ The Classes used for decoding was already implemented in a another project.
-Here new implementation is actually in progress.
+➡️ The classes used for decoding was already implemented in a another project.
+Here a new implementation is actually in progress.

 # How to receive raw rtp packets using the rtsp client ?